Elowix/python-mini-projects/QRCode-generator/README.md

 - Output file retains the same extension as the input format.
 - Ability to adjust the logo size to fit nicely in the center of the QR code.
 - Saves the final QR code as an image file in the current directory.

+## How to Use 🚀

+1. Run the script.
+2. Enter the URL or text you want to generate the QR code for.
+3. Choose whether you want to add a logo to the QR code (yes/no).
+4. If "yes," enter the logo's path and size.
+5. The script will generate the QR code and save it in the current directory. 📂

 ## Recommendations 🔧